speedracr/poodr/DEVOPS_AND_NETWORK.md

 ## Re-login to shell
 Once you've updated your path, use `exec $SHELL --login` to load a new shell session using the new path setting.

+### Docker and Postgres
+If the application can't connect to Postgres container ("PG::ConnectionBad: could not connect to server: Connection refused") when running in `docker-compose up`: make sure `links` includes `postgresql` container, then throw-away running Docker containers of that app and restart them from scratch.